rebekah-zhou/math-test-gen/README.md

 ### Run the following terminal commands to get the backend started...

-First, we install all ruby gems via `bundle install`
+First, install all ruby gems via `bundle install`

 Next, create the databases using `rails db:create`